-Abstract: This study developed a two-dimensional (2D) depth-averaged model for morphological changes at natural bends by including a secondary flow correction.
+Abstract This study developed a two-dimensional (2-D) depth-averaged model for morphological changes at natural bends by including a secondary flow correction.
 The model was tested in two laboratory-scale events.
-A field study were further adopted to demonstrate the capability of the model in predicting bed deformation at natural bends.
-Further, a series of scenarios with different setups of sediment-related parameters were tested to explore the possibility of a 2D model to simulate morphological changes at a natural bend, and to investigate how much physical complexity is needed for reliable modelling.
-The results suggest that a 2D depth-averaged model can reconstruct the hydrodynamic and morphological features at a bend reasonably provided that the model addresses a secondary flow correction, and reasonably parameterise grain-sizes within a channel in a pragmatic way.
+A field study was further adopted to demonstrate the capability of the model in predicting bed deformation at natural bends.
+Further, a series of scenarios with different setups of sediment-related parameters were tested to explore the possibility of a 2-D model to simulate morphological changes at a natural bend, and to investigate how much physical complexity is needed for reliable modeling.
+The results suggest that a 2-D depth-averaged model can reconstruct the hydrodynamic and morphological features at a bend reasonably provided that the model addresses a secondary flow correction, and reasonably parameterize grain-sizes within a channel in a pragmatic way.
 The factors, such as sediment transport formula and roughness height, have relatively less significance on the bed change pattern at a bend.
-The study reveals that the secondary flow effect and grain-size parameterisation should be given a first priority among other parameters when modelling bed deformation at a natural bend using a 2D model.
+The study reveals that the secondary flow effect and grain-size parameterization should be given a first priority among other parameters when modeling bed deformation at a natural bend using a 2-D model.